nishaq503/biohacking/notes.md

 Dinner and a movie is a slippery slope to love and marriage.

 We need to find a good place in the middle.
-On the one hand Hu-Jong Quay is a villain and we have seen the danger of Nazi Germany.
+On the one hand He Jiankui is a villain and we have seen the danger of Nazi Germany.
 On the other hand we are excited about the idea of freeing people from the risk of breast cancer and perhaps even enhancing cognitive ability.
 But is such sobriety even possible?
 These technologies are getting cheaper and more powerful.